kristijanpanov/SentenceSimplifier/README.md

 # Main simplification methods:
 1. App.simplifyDocument(); //simplifies the text, mainly by splitting sentences.
 HS-extended in Bachelorthesis := HS-original + 2-3 new features.

+2. SentenceSimplifier.main(); // main SS class from HS-original algorithm

-2. POSMarker.checkRelevance(); //true, if entities present in a text.
+3. POSMarker.checkRelevance(); //true, if entities present in a text.

-3. App.simplifyDocumentIfEntityPresent(); // 2. + 1.
+4. App.simplifyDocumentIfEntityPresent(); // 2. + 1.